Emilio-Markus/shopify-ecommerce-analytics-sql/README.md

 One-Time Customers: 5
 📈 Key Takeaways
-💰 Revenue is concentrated in a small number of products 🔁 Repeat customers contribute strong value but are limited 🪑 Furniture is the highest-performing category
+💰 Revenue is concentrated in a small number of products 🔁 Repeat customers contribute meaningful value despite being fewer in number 🪑 Furniture is the highest-performing category
-📦 Opportunity exists to increase AOV through bundling 🚀 Strategic Recommendations
+📦 There is an opportunity to increase basket size through product bundling 📉 Monthly revenue tracking helps identify periods of weaker performance 🚀 Strategic Recommendations
 1. Focus on High-Revenue Products

-Office Chairs and Modern Lamps should be prioritized in marketing campaigns.
+Office Chairs and Modern Lamps should be prioritized in marketing and promotional campaigns.

 2. Increase Customer Retention

-Implement email marketing
-Introduce loyalty programs
+Introduce email marketing, remarketing, and loyalty incentives to encourage repeat purchases.

 3. Improve Product Bundling

-Bundle complementary products to increase order value.
+Bundle complementary items to increase average order value.

 4. Optimize Pricing Strategy

-Test reduced discounting to improve profit margins.
+Test lower discount dependency on strong products to protect margins.

 5. Expand Winning Categories

-Focus on scaling Furniture and Lighting product lines.
+Furniture and Lighting appear strongest and may deserve more inventory and promotional focus.

 📎 Full Report

-Detailed analysis available here:
+Detailed analysis is available here:
-👉 /reports/sample_output.md
+/reports/sample_output.md

 💡 What This Project Demonstrates
-Ability to build a data pipeline from raw data to insights Strong SQL skills (joins, aggregations, transformations) Business thinking and analytical reasoning
+Ability to build a full SQL analytics workflow
+Strong SQL skills in aggregation, transformation, and business analysis Understanding of fact/dimension data modeling
-Ability to communicate insights clearly
-🚀 Future Improvements
+Ability to communicate findings clearly and professionally 🚀 Future Improvements
-Add Power BI dashboard
+Add a Power BI dashboard
-Automate data pipeline (ETL scheduling)
+Load separate customer and product source files
-Expand dataset for deeper analysis
+Expand the dataset for deeper trend analysis
-Introduce cohort analysis for retention
+Add retention/cohort analysis
+Automate ingestion and transformation steps
 👤 Author

 Emilio Markus
-Aspiring Data Analyst | SQL | Business Analytics
+Data Analyst | SQL | E-commerce & Business Insights